Decades-long prison term for convicted child molester

 “I asked for a trial because I knew for a fact there was no evidence,” Jones said.
 “I didn’t get to be 43 by being stupid.”

-Under truth-in-sentencing, Jones will have to serve 85 percent of his sentence, or 34 years.
-He was given credit for a little more than 18 months he’s already served.
+Under truth-in-sentencing laws, Jones will have to serve 85 percent of his sentence, or 34 years.
+He was given credit for a little more than 18 months already served.

 After first rejecting Webber’s offer to appoint a lawyer to represent him on appeal, Jones eventually said he wanted that to happen.